dondi3go/supersynk/README.md

 not lead to any update.

 So far, so good, but something has been written about making *something as simple as possible* ?
 Where is the simplicity, if the client has to handle special headers ?
-Well once again my answer is : this is a punk project.
+Well, once again, my answer is : this is a punk personnal project.
+I only solve the problems I choose to solve, and I don't even pretend they are chosen with great care.